HuTiers/HuTiers/README.md

 # HuTiers

-It's like my mod [HuTiersTagger](https://modrinth.com/mod/hutierstagger) but for servers so they can put tiers in the player's suffix with their plugin
+It's like my mod [HuTiersTagger](https://modrinth.com/mod/hutierstagger) but for servers so they can put tiers in the player's suffix with their plugin or whatever

 Include it in your project:
 ```xml